GlobedGD/globed2/docs/server-events.md

 # Server Events

 Server events are a feature of Globed that allows the client to send arbitrary data to the server, which may then be forwarded to other players.
-This guide will explain how to send events and listen to them.
+This guide will explain in-depth how to send events and listen to them.
+Alternatively, for a quick start you can check [this file](https://github.com/GlobedGD/globed-api-example/blob/main/src/Events.cpp) in the example mod.

 ## Limitations (please read)